bcgov-c/bcstats-bc-demographic-survey-weighting/README.md

 * In order to run properly, underlying BC Demographic Survey data must be available (i.e., in the DIP).
 Edit the "SET VALUES" section in `weighting_workflow.R` accordingly.

 Note: this code will not run outside of the DIP, as the underlying survey data is not included in the repo.
+A copy of this code-base has been made available within the Data Innovation Program to researchers.

 ## Project Status